How to Make Money with AI Content Writing

 The money sits in three distinct models:

-AI Editing & Quality Services (Highest Margins): Here's the gap most articles ignore.
+AI Editing & Quality Services (Higher-Value Positioning): Here's the gap most articles ignore.
 Clients have existing AI drafts—whether from their teams or external agencies—and need human quality control.
 You fact-check, integrate brand voice, rewrite sections for clarity, and optimize for conversions.
-This commands 2–3x higher rates ($100–$200/hr) because you're delivering polish, not just bulk.
+Test a rate above the undifferentiated writing baseline only when your portfolio proves that level of judgment.

-B2B Ghostwriting Agencies ($7,000+/month): Position yourself as the writing partner for executive coaching, thought leadership, or industry publications.
-You pitch stories, conduct interviews, draft with AI, refine deeply.
-This is slow to land but scales predictably.
+B2B Ghostwriting Agencies: Position yourself as the writing partner for executive coaching, thought leadership, or industry publications.
+You pitch stories, conduct interviews, draft with AI, and refine deeply.
+Price from the interview load, research depth, deliverable count, and access required rather than assuming a universal monthly retainer.

 Step 2: Set Up Your AI Tech Stack Under $100/Month